 We recorded foreign currency transaction losses of \$0.01 million during fiscal 2009, 2008 and 2007.
 While our business has not been materially affected in the past by currency fluctuations, there is a risk that it may be materially adversely affected in the future.
 Such risk includes possible losses due to currency exchange rate fluctuations, possible future prohibitions against repatriation of earnings, or proceeds from disposition of investments, and from possible social and military instability in the case of India, South Korea, Taiwan and possibly elsewhere.
 Our wholly-owned subsidiary, Tempress Systems, has conducted its operations in The Netherlands since 1995 and during 2005 we established a subsidiary in Germany to conduct the European sales of our Bruce Technologies product line.
 In October 2007 we completed our acquisition of R2D, a French company.
-As a result, such operations, international monetary fluctuations, and other political, economic and legal policies of that nation, the European European operations.
+As a result, such operations are subject to the taxation policies, employment and labor laws, transportation regulations, import and export regulations and tariffs, possible foreign exchange restrictions, international monetary fluctuations, and other political, economic and legal policies of that nation, the European Economic Union and the other European nations in which it conducts business.
 Consequently, we might encounter unforeseen or unfamiliar difficulties in conducting our European operations.
 Changes in such laws and regulations may have a material adverse effect on our revenue and costs.
 We are subject to the Foreign Corrupt Practices Act, which may place us at a competitive disadvantage to foreign companies that are not subject to similar regulations.